snap-adu-logo-color

 Septic System for an ADU: What You Need to Know

-Nov 10, 2023 | 0 comments
+Jan 13, 2025 | 0 comments

-Determining whether or not your accessory dwelling unit needs a septic system is one of the least glamorous parts of the design and build process for your guest house.
+Determining whether or not your accessory dwelling unit (ADU) needs a septic system is one of the least glamorous parts of the design and build process for your guest house.
 While many people have a general idea of what a septic system is, the details of what exactly is needed to accommodate an ADU can be unclear.
 So, let’s talk septic!

-What is a septic system?
+What is a Septic System?

-Can I use my existing septic system for an ADU?
+Can I Use My Existing Septic System for an ADU?

 Many people ask if you can add an ADU to the existing septic system that serves the primary residence, and it depends on several factors.
-The most likely answer would be “no,” because main-house septic systems are rarely large enough to accommodate both a primary dwelling and an ADU.
+The most likely answer would be “no”.
+This is because main-house septic systems are rarely large enough to accommodate both a primary dwelling and an ADU.
 However, if you feel confident in your existing septic system, the best course of action would be to discuss this possibility with your septic contractor and examine what your options are.
 In some cases, increasing the capacity of the existing septic system may be an option.
 A feasibility report from a septic provider will produce the needed information.

 How much space do I need for a new septic system?